pyca/pynacl/docs/public.rst

 The :class:`~nacl.public.Box` class uses the given public and private (secret) keys to derive a shared key, which is used with the nonce given to encrypt the given messages and to decrypt the given ciphertexts.
-The same shared key will be generated from both pairing of keys, so given two keypairs belonging to Alice (pkalice, skalice) and Bob (pkbob, skbob), the key derived from (pkalice, skbob) will equal that from (pkbob, skalice).
+The same shared key will be generated from both pairing of keys, so given two key pairs belonging to Alice (pkalice, skalice) and Bob (pkbob, skbob), the key derived from (pkalice, skbob) will equal that from (pkbob, skalice).